yeatmanlab/create-roar-app/docs/docs/developer-guide/installing-dependencies.md

             <p>If yes, press the right arrow key.</p>
             <p>If no, press the left arrow key.</p>
           `,
+          // And here we specify the stimulus height and width,
+          // which we previously did in the `allTargets` array.
           stimulus_height: 250,
           stimulus_width: 250,
           data: {